-I’m here and lets focus on Georgian part of my trip.
+I’m here so lets focus on Georgian part of my trip.
 I have spent few days in Borjomi.
-Met some great Girls from Poland (yes, once again, there is many Polish people traveling here).
-Actually they are ‘to blame’ for me taking this train to Tbilisi and collecting all those great pictures from the road.
+Met some great Girls from Poland (yes, once again, there is way too many Polish people traveling in Georgia).
+Actually I blame the Girls for me taking this train ride Borjomi – Tbilisi and collecting all those great pictures from the road.

 At first I have dismissed the idea straight away after finding out it takes 5h.
 Tbilisi was actually 2h away by marshrutka.

-Yes, I know what do you want to say.
-Maria, you?
-Don’t you love crazy transportation and pictures from the road!
+Yes, I know, you want to say: Maria, how come?
+Don’t you love crazy transportation and pictures from the road!?

 Indeed I do.
-And indeed the series is all about pictures from the road, but I was on the road for almost 2,5 months.
-I think I was tired.
+And indeed the series is all about pictures from the road, by now I’m on the road for almost 2,5 months.
+I think I was just tired.
 Wanted to get to Tbilisi as fast as I could.
 To the civilized world of fancy cafes, cool bars, sophisticated restaurants, real ice-creams and the city buzz.

 But Girls wouldn’t listen.
 I have been up-voted.
 So I have packed and like a good girl (who would say?) showed up on the train station in Borjomi at 15.45.
 Exactly an hour before.
-I managed to enjoy station’s restaurant with the tables out on the actual platform, before the train arrived.
+I have managed to enjoy station’s restaurant with the tables out on the actual platform before the train arrived.
 And I got some great pictures from the road after all.
+So all good!